zenml-io/zenml/docs/book/how-to/run-remote-pipelines-from-notebooks/define-steps-in-notebook-cells.md

 - The cell **must not** call code from other notebook cells.
 Functions or classes defined in python files are okay to use.
 - The cell **must not** rely on imports of previous cells.
 This means your cell must perform all the imports it needs itself, including ZenML imports like `from zenml import step`

-{% hint style="warning" %}
-Make sure to always save the notebook cells that define steps which will run remotely.
-ZenML is only able to pick up your step code that is already saved to disk.
-{% endhint %}

 <!-- For scarf -->
 <figure><img alt="ZenML Scarf" referrerpolicy="no-referrer-when-downgrade" src="https://static.scarf.sh/a.png?x-pxid=f0b4f458-0a54-4fcd-aa95-d5ee424815bc" /></figure>